 How does ownership work for Firefly agents?

 As explained elsewhere, Firefly is an agency, not an aggregator.
 This is what makes it possible for you to get all of your carrier appointments without production requirements.
 It also means that all policies are in the name of the agency.
-In many cases, your own name and address can appear on declarations pages.
-Behind the scenes, Firefly is still the overall owner.

 Agents often ask what ownership they have in their book of business.